RiGoel13/python/secretcodegenerator/README.md

 ## Features

 - **Morse Code Encoding and Decoding**: It converts text to Morse code and vice versa.
-- **Custom Random String Manipulation**: Alter words by randomly changing their letters for obfuscation.
+- **Custom Random String Manipulation**: It alter words by randomly changing their letters for obfuscation.
-- **Easy to use**: Input a message, choose your operation, and let the script handle the rest.
+- **Easy to use**: Give message as input, choose your operation, and let the script handle the rest.

 ## How to Run